testillano/h2agent/README.md

 #### Response body

-When provided *method* and *uri*, requests array will be returned, if request number is provided too, the single event, if exists, will be returned.
+When provided *method* and *uri*, server data will be filtered with that key.
+If request number is provided too, the single event object, if exists, will be returned.
 When no query parameters are provided, the whole internal data organized by key (*method* + *uri* ) together with their requests arrays are returned.

 Example of whole struct for a unique key (*GET* on '*/app/v1/foo/bar/1?name=test*')